Live bottom trailer: Uses

-Live bottom trailers can haul a variety of products including gravel, potatoes, top soil, grain, carrots, sand, lime, peat moss, asphalt, compost, rip-rap, heavy rocks, etc.
+Live bottom trailers can haul a variety of products including gravel, potatoes, top soil, grain, carrots, sand, lime, peat moss, asphalt, compost, rip-rap, heavy rocks, biowaste, etc.

-Those who work in industries such as the agriculture and construction benefit from the versatility of the trailer and chassis mount.
+Those who work in industries such as the agriculture and construction benefit from the speed of unloading, versatility of the trailer and chassis mount.

 Safety

 The live bottom trailer eliminates trailer roll over because the tub does not have to be raised in the air to unload the materials.
 The trailer has a lower centre of gravity which makes it easy for the trailer to unload in an uneven area, compared to dump trailers that have to be on level ground to unload.

 Overhead electrical wires are a danger for the conventional dump trailer during unloading, but with a live bottom, wires are not a problem.
 The trailer can work anywhere that it can drive into because the tub does not have to be raised for unloading.
+In addition, the truck cannot be accidentally driven with the trailer raised, which has been a cause of a number of accidents, often involving collision with bridges, overpasses, or overhead/suspended traffic signs/lights.